AGenson/moleculer-mysql-template/README.md

 - Create your own services (just be sure to keep the configuration described in [Usage](https://github.com/AGenson/moleculer-mysql-template/wiki/Usage))
 - Change API routes to your own purpose (*cf - [moleculer-web](https://github.com/moleculerjs/moleculer-web)* for more details)

+**New**
+- Securing the API with an authentification process (password / tokens)
+- Create, manage or delete user accounts
+- ADMIN priviledge management

 ---

 # Features